 Seals are found in all oceans of the world.
 Ice seal species in the Arctic and Antarctic have had little exposure to man-made sound, and our research has expanded understanding of their hearing capabilities and behavioral responses.

-The oil and gas industry is committed to responsible operating practices and in 2006 a group of international oil and gas companies committed to uniting their resources to found a research programme to improve understanding of the potential physical and behavioural effects of the sound created by finding and producing oil and gas on different forms of marine life.
-This Joint Industry Programme (JIP) is the most extensive industry research programme in this field.
-Working together with multi-national groups, experts and NGOs, the JIP has already committed US$ 31 million to research.
+In 2006, a group of international oil and gas companies united their resources to found a research programme with focus on sound and marine life.
+The aim of this programme is to improve understanding of the potential physical and behavioural effects of sound generated by oil and gas exploration and production on different forms of marine life.
+Working together with multi-national groups, experts and NGOs, this JIP is the most extensive industry research programme in this field, which has already committed US$ 31 million to research.

 The JIP takes its responsibility to the fishing industry very seriously and has already conducted extensive investigations into the effects of seismic surveys on fish.
 In the third phase of its work, commencing in 2014, the JIP will extend the scope of this study to cover a wider variety of fish species.